 Conjunctions with "te" + Infinitive

-Some conjunctions are followed by te plus an infinitive verb:
+Some conjunctions are followed by te plus the infinitive form of a verb.
+These include:

 • om (in order to)